bcgov/mobile-signing-service/README.md

 ## Usage

+# API Usage & Documentation

 The API documentation can be built with the following command; the result of building the documentation can be found in the `public/doc/api` directory / folder and will be served out via the API.

 ```console
 npm run build:doc
 ```

+# From the Desktop

+For iOS you can re-sight IPA or sign a newly minted xcarchive.
+Below are the steps for each format:

+*xcarchive*

+To package up an xcarchive to submit for signing you need to:
+1. Create a folder to hold the xcarchive and options.plist
+2. Copy the xcarchive from xcode into the folder from #1.
+3. Create or copy your options.plist from #1.
+4. ZIP up the folder for submission

 ![alt text][export-xcarchive]

+The `options.plist` contain the answers to the questions xcode normally asks you when you export or upload to the app store from the organizer window.
+A sample can be found in the `doc` folder of this repository.

 ## Build